wistia/wistia-open-docs/_posts/customizing-your-video.md

 ## Timeline Actions

-Timeline Actions are an easy way to get your viewers to take action with your video connect with your product.
-They're sort of like the sprinkles on top of your (already fabulous) video cake.
+Timeline Actions are an easy way to get your viewers to take action with your videos.
+They're sort of like the sprinkles on top of your (already amazing) video cake.
 Within the Timeline Actions drop down menu we house all sorts of great tools--like Turnstile email gate, Calls to Action, and Annotation links.

+{% post_image hashed_id: '983a220538b127659d67228b50bc1040ee18648c', class: 'float_right', width: 300 %}

 Any action added to your video will appear as a waypoint below your video timeline.
 All actions can be placed at any time within a video.
 To change when these actions show up you can simply adjust the time stamps under the Timeline Actions menu or drag the waypoints to the exact frames they're to appear.

+{% post_image hashed_id: 'ab4efc1f613f79a1bf8a4438a4a525ad2354fc73', class: 'center' %}

+### Annotation Link

+An annotation link is a great option to notify your viewers without interrupting the video.

+{% post_image hashed_id: '0dc1db4a6f46dceeeb41af933e9a62406773bcc0', class: 'float_right', width: 300 %}

+The annotation link, when added, will appear in the upper right corner of the video frame.
+It can be as long or as short as you'd like.
+You can adjust the time by updating the time stamp, or dragging the waypoint below the video timeline.
+To make your annotation link longer or shorter adjust the length bar by clicking and dragging.

+{% post_image hashed_id: 'bd5e724bda5b6cbfcadf7390dd0206951ae337b9', class: 'center' %}

+{{ "If you'd like to create an annotation without a click-through link simply leave the URL line blank." | note }}

 ### Call to Action